Gary Sinise Foundation: History

 In 2004, Sinise started the Gary Sinise & the Lieutenant Dan Band a cover band that has played over 500 shows around the world, visiting active-duty soldiers including Iraq and Afghanistan.
 The band has also performed for members of the military and their families to entertain troops and raise money for disabled veterans.

+Since 2018, the foundation has been working together with Walt Disney World to offer an annual Snowball Express healing retreat for families of fallen U.S. military heroes.
+In 2023, the program was expanded with an additional week, and in 2024 there were more than 2,500 participants in the two weeks.

 On April 26, 2022, the foundation announced its headquarters would move from Los Angeles, California, to Franklin, Tennessee, in the mid-year.

+In the year 2024, the Foundation reported total revenues, gains, and other support amounting to $86,027,376, while total functional expenses were recorded at $76,162,960.

+On 5 September 2025, the Soaring Valor took its final flight after 10 years of being implemented.
+The program was a partnership between the Gary Sinise Foundation, the National WWII Museum and American Airlines that provided more than 30 charter flights for World War II veterans.

+On September 18, 2025, the Pittsburgh Pirates pitcher Paul Skenes and foundation representatives presented a total of more than $100,000 in equipment grants to local departments for responders in the Pittsburgh area.